Edmund Peacham

 Edmund Peacham, or Edmond Peacham, (died 1616) was an English clergyman and traitor.
+He was found guilty of treason based on an unpublished treatise he wrote that advocated for rebellion against the English crown; he was tortured and executed by the government.

 Biography

 Peacham was instituted to the rectory of Hinton St. George, Somerset, on 15 July 1587.
 The patron was Sir Amias Paulet.
 Peacham adopted puritan opinions in early life, and sympathised with the popular party in politics.
 In 1603 he was accused, without, apparently, any serious result, of 'uttering in a sermon seditious and railing words against the king, and more especially against his counsellors, the bishops and judges' (Cal.
 State Papers, Dom.
 1603-10, p.
 26).
 The development of James I's policy in both church and state stirred in him a deep disgust, of which he made no concealment in the pulpit.
 James Montagu, who in 1608 became his diocesan, found it necessary to mark his resentment of Peacham's plainness of speech, and reprimanded him in his consistory court.
 Peacham retaliated by writing a book against that court for private circulation in manuscript, and either there or in conversation he brought grave charges against his bishop's character.
 Before the parliament of 1614 was dissolved he came to London, apparently to arrange for the presentation of a petition against one Dr. James and other officials of the ecclesiastical courts in the diocese of Bath and Wells.
 When, later in the year, he was asked to subscribe to the benevolence demanded by the king, he is said to have answered, with St. Peter, 'gold and silver he had none, but that he had he would give, which was his prayers for the king.'

-In December 1614 Peacham was arrested on Montagu's complaint by order of the court of high commission.
+In December 1614, Peacham was arrested on Montagu's complaint by order of the court of high commission.
 He was brought to London, and was detained in the Gatehouse.
 On 9 December he was transferred to the Tower of London.
 Ten days later he was brought to trial before the high commission court at Lambeth on a charge of libelling Montagu.
 He was found guilty, and was deprived of his orders.